 Animal experimentation and the invasive use of animals for teaching, is inherently wrong.
 The use of animals in research and teaching is more about tradition and history than it is about science.
-Animals Australia is not opposed to ‘scientific progress’, but we are opposed to the use of animals in the pursuit of that progress.
+Animals Australia is not opposed to ‘scientific progress’, but we are opposed to the use of animals – who can think, feel, and suffer – in the pursuit of that progress.

 Animal research has become big business

 Today, animal research is a multi-billion dollar industry, encompassing the pharmaceutical and chemical industries, universities and government bodies.
 There is also a significant industry providing support services in relation to animal research, including animal breeding, food supply, cage manufacture, etc.